telekom/mltb2/CONTRIBUTING.md

 Make sure you are in the main branch.
 Then just click the "Sync fork" button and then "Update branch".

-Then run these GIT commands:
+Then run these GIT commands in your dev branch:

 ```bash
 git fetch origin main